TheGregTanaka/Taskit/code/api/README.md

 ]
 ```
 Query parameters may optionally be provided to specify a status and or type id to filter by.

+### `/task/getFeed`
+Similar to GET /task however only returns pending tasks.
+A type ID can be provided in the query string to filter by.

 ### `/task/:taskID`
 Returns the task specified by `:taskID`